-Global demand for electric power is expected to increase from 14.8 trillion kiloWatt hours in 2003 to 30.1 trillion kiloWatt hours by 2030, according to the Energy Information Administration, or the EIA.
-To meet this demand, the International Energy Agency, or the IEA, estimates that investments in new generating capacity will exceed \$4 trillion in the period from 2003 to 2030, of which \$1.6 trillion will be for new renewable energy generation equipment.
+Global demand for electric power is expected to increase from 18.8 trillion kilowatt hours in 2007 to 35.2 trillion kilowatt hours by 2035, according to the Energy Information Administration, or the EIA.
+To meet this demand, the International Energy Agency, or the IEA, estimates that investments in new generating capacity will be \$6.8 trillion in the period from 2007 to 2030, of which new renewable energy generation equipment is expected to account for approximately half of the total projected investment in electricity generation.

-According to the IEA, fossil fuels such as coal, oil and natural gas generated over 60% of the world's electricity in 2002.
+According to the EIA, fossil fuels such as coal, oil and natural gas generated over 67% of the world's electricity in 2007.
 However, a variety of factors are contributing to the increasing development of renewable energy systems that capture energy from replenishable natural resources, including ocean waves, flowing water, wind and sunlight, and convert it into electricity.

 - Rising cost of fossil fuels.
 Although subject to short-term fluctuations, the cost of fossil fuel used to generate electricity has been generally rising and is likely to continue to rise in the future. - Dependence on energy from foreign sources.
 Many countries, including the United States, Japan and much of Europe, depend on foreign resources for a majority of their domestic energy needs.
-Concerns over political and economic instability in some of the leading energy producing regions of the world are encouraging consuming countries to diversify their sources of energy. - Environmental concerns.
-Environmental concerns regarding the by-products of fossil fuels have led many countries and several US states to agree to reduce emissions of carbon dioxide and other gases associated with the use of fossil fuels and to adopt policies promoting the development of cleaner technologies. - Government incentives.
-Many countries have adopted policies to provide incentives for the development and use of renewable energy sources, such as subsidies to encourage the commercialization of renewable energy power generation. - Infrastructure constraints.
-In many parts of the world, the existing electricity infrastructure is insufficient to meet projected, and in some places existing, demand.
-Expansion of generating capacity from existing energy sources is frequently hindered by significant regulatory, political and economic constraints.
+Concerns over political and economic instability in some of the leading fossil fuel producing regions of the world are encouraging consuming countries to diversify their sources of energy.

+- Environmental concerns.
+Environmental concerns regarding the contamination, pollution and by-products from fossil fuels have led many countries and several US states to agree to reduce emissions of carbon dioxide and other gases associated with the use of fossil fuels and to adopt policies promoting the development of cleaner technologies. - Government incentives.
+Many countries have adopted policies to provide incentives for the development and use of renewable energy sources, such as subsidies to encourage the commercialization of renewable energy power generation.